coach-K/pixday/README.md

 }
 ```

-* The ui section: This is responsible for organizing, maintaining and displaying data obtained from the data section to the user, it loads data into [PhotosAdapter] and handles errors and retry state with the [PhotoLoadStateAdapter].
+* The ui section: This is responsible for organizing, maintaining and displaying data obtained from the data section, it loads data into [PhotosAdapter] and handles errors and retry state with the [PhotoLoadStateAdapter].
 The [SearchRepositoriesViewModel] handles data querying and persistence, the method {searchPhoto} prevents searching for the same keyword multiple times and returns search result in kotlin Flow.
 ```
 fun searchPhoto(queryString: String): Flow<PagingData<Photo>> {